learn-co-curriculum/dsc-classes-and-instances/README.md

 ```

 So, let's add a block of code to our `Ride` class and see what happens.
-Python has a keyword `pass` which you can use in this instance to tell our code to do nothing and continue executing. `pass` can be used for times where a block of code is syntatically necessary, like defining a class or function.
+Python has a keyword `pass` which you can use in this instance to tell our code to do nothing and continue executing. `pass` can be used for times where a block of code is syntactically necessary, like defining a class or function.
 Feel free to read more about `pass` [here](https://docs.python.org/2/tutorial/controlflow.html#pass-statements).

 ```python